Expand the menu to view the list of items

 - Otosclerosis

-- Sensorineural age-related sensorineural degeneration
+- Age-related sensorineural degeneration

 - Sudden sensorineural hearing loss

-Lifelong factors
+Lifetime factors

-- Cerumen impaction (earwax plug)
+- Earwax blockage (earwax plug)

-- Ear or head trauma
+- Trauma to the ear or head

 - Loud noise/sound

-- Ototoxic medicines
+- Ototoxic drugs

 - Ototoxic chemicals in the workplace